CellProfiler/CellProfiler-plugins/documentation/CP-plugins-documentation/using_plugins.md

 The second option allows you to use pre-built CellProfiler, but plugin installation is more complex.
 See [Installing plugins with dependencies, using pre-built CellProfiler](#installing-plugins-with-dependencies-using-pre-built-cellprofiler).

+If using RunDeepProfiler, check for alternative installation instructions in [RunDeepProfiler](RunDeepProfiler.md).

 ### Installing plugins without dependencies

 1. **Install CellProfiler.**